dgraph-io/dgraph/wiki/content/deploy/index.md

 Dgraph servers for no sharding, but 3x replication.
 Run six Dgraph servers, for sharding the data into two groups, with 3x replication.

+**Removing Dead Nodes**
+If a replica goes down and can't be recovered, you can remove it and add a new node to the quorum. `/removeNode` endpoint on Zero can be used to remove the dead node (`/removeNode?id=3&group=2`).
+{{% notice "note" %}}
+Before using the api ensure that the node is down and ensure that it doesn't come back up ever again.

+Remember to specify the `idx` flag while adding a new replica or else Zero might assign it a different group.
+{{% /notice %}}

 ## Building from Source

 Make sure you have [Go](https://golang.org/dl/) (version >= 1.8) installed.